-Facebook groups tend to maintain some kind of group guidelines, and they are usually found in the Facebook group’s Files.
-For instance, Modern Soapmaking’s Facebook group is for soapmakers who are in business – as such, we don’t allow general soapmaking discussion.
-This is outlined in the group’s guidelines located in the Files.
-Many groups don’t allow advertising or promotion, or have rules about the use of profanity, etc.
+Facebook groups tend to maintain some kind of group guidelines, and they are usually found in the Facebook group's Files.
+For instance, Modern Soapmaking's former Facebook group is for soapmakers who were in business - as such, we didn't allow general soapmaking discussion.
+This was outlined in the group's guidelines located in the Files.
+Many groups don't allow advertising or promotion, or have rules about the use of profanity, etc.

 The owners of a Facebook group try to do their absolute best to keep the group on topic and valuable to the membership community involved, and guidelines help do that.
 No one likes taking the time to post or leave a comment, and seeing it deleted later.
 I promise, most moderators hate deleting posts that violate group guidelines, and it usually takes a lot of time to keep a soapmaking Facebook group clean - be apart of the solution, not the problem!

 Sometimes, there is a Pinned Post at the top of the group for guidelines or important announcements.
 Make sure to check it out!
 If you are on mobile, there will be a small box that says 'View Pinned Post' before the area where you can post in a group.
 Click on that to view it!